OMDTZ/MillsMap_V1/README.md

   - Log in to the server
   - Create the project, by clicking add new button in ODK central.
 ![Alt text](/app/static/static_figures/add_project.png?raw=true "Title")

   - Then add survey forms; in our case, we have Zanzibar_Mills_Mapping_Census_Updating_V_0.11.xlsx for Zanzibar and Tanzania_Mainland_Mills_Mapping_Census_Updating_V_0.12.xlsx for Tanzania mainland which can be access here https://github.com/OMDTZ/MillsMap/tree/main/sample_forms
 ![Alt text](/app/static/static_figures/add_form.png?raw=true "Title")
-  - After adding each form, deploy it make sure all the permission are activated
+  - After adding each form, deploy them and make sure all the permissions are activated
-  - Detail supporting Information

-### updating  the Map  - Using ODK
+### Updating the Map  - Using ODK
 - Make sure you're using the server linked with webmap during the webmap installation stage
 - In Mobile phone, install ODK from playstore then click configure with QR code then scan the provided QR Code from your server
 - Set your identity; Open ODK >setting> user and device  identity>form metadata> type your user-name, phone number and email address